Bert Kalmar: Biography

 By 1918, Kalmar and Ruby had formed a permanent songwriting team.
 Together, they wrote the musical score for the Marx Brothers' stage production of Animal Crackers (1928) and subsequent film version.
-Their songs were also featured in the Marx Brothers' films Horse Feathers (1932) and Duck Soup (1933).
+Their songs were also featured in the Marx Brothers' films Horse Feathers (1932), Duck Soup (1933) and A Night in Casablanca (1946).
 Kalmar's partnership with Ruby was portrayed in the 1950 Metro-Goldwyn-Mayer musical Three Little Words, starring Fred Astaire and Red Skelton.
 Kalmar did, however, occasionally work with Oscar Hammerstein II, Ted Snyder and other songwriters.

 Bert Kalmar was married to Jessie Brown, with whom he had two children.
 The couple were later divorced.

-He died in Los Angeles, California and was interred at Forest Lawn Cemetery in Glendale, California.
+He died in Los Angeles, California on September 18, 1947 (aged 63).
+He was interred at Forest Lawn Cemetery in Glendale, California.